OlfatSeid/Prompt_Engineering_Techniques/README.md

 ---------------------
 --------------------------------
-# README: Smartwatch Specifications Description Generator
+# Iterative Prompt Developm

 ## Overview
-This script uses the `langchain_groq` library to generate a compelling product description for a smartwatch based on its technical specifications.
-The script interacts with the Groq API via the `ChatGroq` class and includes iterative refinements to enhance the output.
+This notebook uses the `langchain_groq` library to generate a compelling product description for a smartwatch based on its technical specifications.
+The notebook interacts with the Groq API via the `ChatGroq` class and includes iterative refinements to enhance the output.
 Key features include creating concise, engaging descriptions and incorporating structured data like tables for improved clarity.

 ## Features
-1. **Groq API Integration**: The script connects to the Groq API to generate responses using the `llama-3.1-8b-instant` model.
+1. **Groq API Integration**: The notebook connects to the Groq API to generate responses using the `llama-3.1-8b-instant` model.
 2. **Iterative Refinement**: Prompts are progressively refined to:
    - Adjust text length.
    - Emphasize specific features or details.
    - Add structured elements such as tables.
 3. **Dynamic Input**: The technical specifications of the smartwatch are used as input for generating descriptions.
-4. **Customizable Parameters**: Temperature, model, and API key can be configured to adjust response style and behavior.

 ---